ProofSuite/whitepaper/Proof_Business_Plan.md

 * Find the secret sauces that competitors cannot copy, even the most well funded ones with their brightest minds.
 In Proof’s case this is the brand of being first into the market with the earliest content and the best crypto-assets, matched with trust in the company produced crypto-fiat and artificial intelligence for identifying news that interests investors based on their investments.

-* Harness a close relationship with your most active customers to ensure the product evolves the way it should.
+* Harness a close relationship with your most active customers to ensure the product evolves the way it should

 ## Management